deadsnakes/python3.3/Doc/library/json.rst

       Keys in key/value pairs of JSON are always of the type :class:`str`.
 When a dictionary is converted into JSON, all the keys of the dictionary are coerced to strings.
-As a result of this, if a dictionary is convered into JSON and then back into a dictionary, the dictionary may not equal the original one.
+As a result of this, if a dictionary is converted into JSON and then back into a dictionary, the dictionary may not equal the original one.
 That is, ``loads(dumps(x)) != x`` if x has non-string keys.